top of page

 Of the 950 residents in the village of Agua Caliente, over 544 people were tested.
 At that stage, 270 already had various stages of kidney failure.
 77 were in stage 3, and 17 children were needing immediate help as they were at stage 5 of renal failure and needing dialysis immediately.
 But these families cannot afford the expensive dialysis...

 Many people go untreated for their medical conditions.
 Renal problems are often not recognized until it's too late.
 (Many people couldn't afford to pay for the drugs anyway and the nearest pharmacy is in Mezcala.)
-The Poco a Poco runs a medical offices (in San Pedro) with a small stock of medical supplies that can be dispensed as needed in emergency, but they are only able to cope with minor medical issues.
+Poco a Poco runs a medical office (in San Pedro) with a small stock of medical supplies, vitamins and supplements that can be dispensed as needed in emergency, but they are only able to cope with minor medical issues.

 In October 2022, another organization, the Lila K Foundation, completed blood and urine tests on 900 children and adults who come to the children's kitchens, and found 125 people with varying stages of kidney disease.
 25 of those people needed immediate medical attention in order to survive.
 Although further help was offered, many of these 25 people will do nothing about it and just accept it as their fate, because so many people die of this disease around them; they cannot afford the medicines or dialysis and are scared to see doctors - despite our encouragement.